 - When: Every Wednesday from 11 a.m. to 1 p.m.
 By appointment only, service will resume Fall quarter.

 - Where: Students should park in parking lot of Sexton Hall (off of ninth street)

 - Learn more: by emailing Bertha Sanchez or Ryan Poortinga at firstname.lastname@example.org or email@example.com .

 Join our student support group: Zoom With Peers

+Service will begin Fall Quarter.
 Every Monday from 12:00 p.m. to 1:00 p.m.
 Counselors will facilitate supportive conversations to meet group needs.
 Expectations in this group will be centered around supporting one another.
 Respect and safety will be of utmost importance.
 This is an open forum and participants will be asked to respect each other's privacy by keeping the contents of the conversations private.
-Join Zoom With Peers each monday by emailing Bertha Sanchez or Ryan Poortinga at email@example.com or firstname.lastname@example.org or clink on the following link Student Support Group: Zoom With Peers
+Join Zoom With Peers each monday by emailing Bertha Sanchez or Ryan Poortinga at firstname.lastname@example.org or email@example.com or clink on the following link Student Support Group: Zoom With Peers

 What kind of counseling is available?

 The professional counselors in the counseling center are here to help you by offering a safe, confidential place where you can explore your concerns and discover new strength, insights and ways of coping.